Pre Settlement Loans in Kansas

 How can I qualify for a pre-settlement loan in Kansas?

-By virtue of sustaining a personal injury from another party while in Kansas, you qualify for a pre-settlement loan at Delta Settlement Funding.
+By virtue of sustaining a personal injury from another party while in Kansas, you qualify for a pre-settlement loan at Rapid Lawsuit Funding.
 We consider you for lawsuit funding if you’re really planning to sue or already in the process of.

 What is the difference between the cash advance and the lawsuit loan you offer?